Bachelor of Engineering with Honours

 - Doctor of Philosophy

-Engineering students have the opportunity to meet with some of New Zealand's largest engineering companies through careers fairs, networking evenings, and engineering expos.
+Engineering students are able to meet with some of New Zealand's largest engineering companies through careers fairs, networking evenings, and engineering expos.

 All UC engineering degrees are accredited by IPENZ and all students qualify for student membership to IPENZ.